migurski/talkingpapers/README.markdown

   This is the interface that you use to build a special form that has 2-D barcodes (encoding the schema and revision metadata), 1-D barcodes (encoding particular fields in the schema, associating them with OCR-friendly response areas).

 ###Talkingpaper Reader
-  This is the backend that stitches the answers together and correclty associates them with the correct version of the schema, making it possible to rapidly publish many verisons without fear of losing your work.
+  This is the backend that stitches the answers together and correctly associates them with the correct version of the schema, making it possible to rapidly publish many versions without fear of losing your work.

 #Technical Approach